 - The whole process is so quick and easy.
 It should take you 35-40 minutes, start to finish... if that!

-To make these gluten free white chocolate brownies, start by melting your butter with the white chocolate.
+STEP ONE: Start by melting the butter with the white chocolate.
 I like to use a large, microwave-safe mixing bowl because we'll eventually be adding our other ingredients right in.
 Microwave in :30 intervals, stopping to stir between each burst.
 Keep a close eye on it, as microwaves vary and yours may take longer or not as long as mine.

 White Chocolate Brownies - Gluten Free, Eggless